Ben Roethlisberger Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Roethlisberger's 277 passing yards per game in nine matchups against the Ravens are 34.5 more yards than his over/under in Sunday's game.
+- In nine matchups against the Ravens, Roethlisberger averaged 277 passing yards per game, 46.5 yards higher than his over/under in Sunday's game.

-- Roethlisberger threw a touchdown pass in all of those contests against the Ravens, while throwing multiple TDs five times.
+- Roethlisberger recorded one touchdown pass in all of those games against the Ravens, while throwing multiple TDs in five games.

 - Note: Roethlisberger's stats vs. Ravens date back to 2016.

-- The Ravens are allowing 296.4 passing yards per game this year, the NFL's worst pass defense.
+- The Ravens are giving up 296.4 passing yards per game this year, the NFL's worst pass defense.

-- The Ravens have given up 30 touchdowns through the air (1.9 per game).
-They are 30th in the league in that category.

 Recent Performances

-- Last week against the Browns, Roethlisberger went 24-for-46 (52.2 percent) for 123 yards, while throwing one touchdown and one interception.
+- Last week against the Browns, Roethlisberger went 24-for-46 (52.2 percent) for 123 yards, while tossing one touchdown and one interception.

-- Over his last three games, Roethlisberger has put up 430 passing yards (143.3 per game) while completing 63 of 106 passes (59.4% completion percentage), with two touchdowns and two interceptions.
+- Roethlisberger has put up 430 passing yards (143.3 ypg) on 63-of-106 with two touchdowns against two interceptions over his last three games.

-- He's also figured in the ground game, with -1 rushing yards (-0.3 ypg) on four carries with one rushing touchdown.
+- He's also rushed four times for -1 yards and one touchdown, averaging -0.3 yards per game.

 Roethlisberger's Pittsburgh Teammates